BlueBrain/SimulationTutorials/HBPSchool2016/README.md

 Please follow the **instructions** [here](https://github.com/BlueBrain/SimulationTutorials/tree/master/General/Installation) to install VirtualBox so that you can run the VM on your machine.

+The login information for the VM: username=hbpschool2016 password=hbp2016

 ## Support

 If you have any questions/comments regarding this tutorial,